Starting off with a seated hip flexion, seated trunk rotation, and different arm movements will help loosen up the muscles.

 Finally in a seated position, a thoracic side bend and deep breathing with a jumping jack motion will help the mid to upper back as well.

-Mid back pain can make it difficult to perform everyday activities.
-Here are some of my favorite mid back stretches and exercises to help relieve the pain.
+Mid back pain (also called middle back pain or thoracic back pain) can make it difficult to perform everyday activities.
+Here are 3 of my favorite mid back exercises to help relieve pain & tightness.

 Lower back pain can often be relieved, and even prevented, by strengthening the core.
 So here are progression exercises to help strength the core in the front, side, and back.